Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Abstract

 \section{Abstract}

 We study the behaviour of quasi-geodesics in $\Out$.
-Given an element $\phi$ in $\Out$ there are several natural paths connecting the origin to $\phi$ in $\Out$; for example, paths associated to sequences of Stallings folds and paths induced by the shadow of greedy folding paths in Outer Space.
+Given an element $\phi$ in $\Out$, there are several natural paths connecting the origin to $\phi$ in $\Out$; for example, paths given by Stallings' Folding Algorithm and paths induced by the shadow of greedy folding paths in Outer Space.
 We show that none of these paths is, in general, a quasi-geodesic in $\Out$.
 In fact, in contrast with the mapping class group setting, we construct examples where any quasi-geodesic in $\Out$ connecting $\phi$ to the origin will have to back-track in some free factor of $\F$.